Stereolithic: Reception

-Stereolithic has received mixed reviews from critics.
 Allen Raible at ABC News describes it as perhaps their best album since their self-titled album, 311, stating "In spite of a few small missteps, Stereolithic stands as a reminder of what 311 do at their best."
-Matt Collar of AllMusic described the album as "a mature, sophisticated album that’s made the group more than worthy of our time than ever before."
+Matt Collar of AllMusic described the album as "a mature, sophisticated album that's made the group more than worthy of our time than ever before."
 Patrick Flanary from Glide Magazine stated "Much of the album is dull familiarity, a retread rife with expected song structures, indulgent effects, and silly studio chatter."
 Although, they praised songs like "Showdown", "Simple True" and "Tranquility".
-Omaha World-Heralds Kevin Coffey states that "The record also suffers from a bad mix that downplays the band’s strong musical abilities in order to bring the vocals out front to make this rock band sound like a pop project", also noting that there's much to enjoy.
+Omaha World-Heralds Kevin Coffey states that "The record also suffers from a bad mix that downplays the band's strong musical abilities in order to bring the vocals out front to make this rock band sound like a pop project", also noting that there's much to enjoy.
 From PopMatters, Kevin Catchpole discusses the album's darker themes, saying "In a twist that is expected from a band like 311, they turn their lyrical focus to themes of confusion and uncertainty, mixed with the struggle to overcome.
 They even manage a somewhat forced-sounding combo of "ode to simpler times + rant against climate change".
 This and other left turns can come off as a bit jarring, but they are just a handful of glitches on an album that is otherwise well done end to end."
 Catchpole conclude the review by calling the songs "a fine batch".